RIMOWow/testing-cp3402/README.md

 #### Eclipse

 For Eclipse users, I provided a sample project which orgnized as Eclipse way.
-You can download it from [here](https://github.com/daimajia/AndroidImageSlider/releases/download/v1
+You can download it from [here](https://github.com/daimajia/AndroidImageSlider/releases/download/v1.0.9/AndroidImageSlider-Eclipse.zip), and make some changes to fit your project.

+N